 My first trip in November was COLD (Bryce Canyon was covered in snow) and my trip in July was HOT (upwards of 100◦F+ everyday).
 If I went again, I think late spring/early summer or early fall would be the best time to go!

 10-day Utah to Arizona Road Trip Itinerary

 This post contains affiliate links, which means I get a small commission if you make a purchase (at no extra cost to you) using a link.
 Affiliate programs help me to provide free guides and resources.
-I only recommend items I personally love.
+I only recommend items/experiences I personally love.
 Thank you for the support!